-This special sweet potato smoothie, aka “Thanksgiving in Your Mouth” is perfect to keep you healthy & festive this holiday season.
+This special sweet potato smoothie, aka “Thanksgiving in Your Mouth” is perfect to keep you healthy & festive all through the fall.

 This is what I am talking about!
 This sweet potato smoothie is the next best thing to a pumpkin spiced latte… and WAY healthier.
 Serve with a dash of nutmeg on top (mine was more like a spoonful of nutmeg…and it was so gooooood).
 Happy fall to you!